cgremaud/wireframes/README.md

 I am currently working on building the NavBar and Home components.

+You can see our plans for the layout of the app [here](https://docs.google.com/drawings/d/10wdWoqieyv-g_UfqlVWKFR4Jl3XWTR9O6qH7-81oGIA/edit?usp=sharing)

 # To run

 Clone the repo and run `yarn install`.
 Then run `yarn start` to start the server on localhost:3000